3 Proven Ways To Check Website Rank On Google (Most Owners Get This Wrong)

 Typical paid tool costs: $50-$200+ monthly depending on keyword volume and features.

-If you’re spending 8 hours monthly on manual rank tracking (worth $200 at $25/hour), a $100/month tool that automates everything pays for itself immediately.
+If you’re spending 8 hours monthly on manual rank tracking (worth $200 at $25 per hour), a $100 per month tool that automates everything can pay for itself immediately.

 Our recommendation: Exhaust free tools first.
 Most small businesses and individual bloggers never require paid tools.